riturajthakur1/riturajthakur1/README.md

 ---

-## `01` — About Me
+## 👋 About Me

 I'm **Rituraj Thakur**, a BTech student specializing in **Artificial Intelligence & Machine Learning**.

-I enjoy building practical software around **AI, automation and real-world problems**.
+I enjoy building practical software around **AI, automation, APIs and real-world problems**.

-I learn best by building — experimenting with an idea, turning it into a prototype, breaking it, improving it, and eventually shipping it.
+I learn by shipping — turning an idea into a prototype, testing it, breaking it, improving it and putting it in front of people.

 ```text
 ┌──────────────────────────────────────────────────────┐